 - Phoenix Moss (Fissidens Fontanus) – Closely resembles the traditional moss we see above land.
 This clumpy, pillow-like moss does well completely submerged as well as partially immersed.

-- Christmas Moss (Vesicularia Montagnei) – Does really well in corners and around stones.
+- Christmas Moss (Vesicularia Montagnei) – Does really well in corners and round stones.
 This moss can be a bit more demanding than others and will require more light and pruning.

 - Liverwort (Monosolenium Tenerum) – Known as Pellia in the past, this plant is very close to the moss family.
 Being heavier than water, liverwort makes a good carpeting plant to have at the lower end of the mossarium.

-luitans) – Is a floating plant that takes a bit of effort to maintain if you’re planning on tying it down to a hardscape.
-Crystalwort will add a very unique look to any well litmossarium with its sparkling look.
+- Crystalwort (Riccia Fluitans) – This is a floating plant that takes a bit of effort to maintain if you’re planning on tying it down to a hardscape.
+Crystalwort will add a very unique look to any well-lit mossarium with its sparkling look.

 Where To Find Moss

 Finding moss will depend greatly on your geographical location.
 If you live in an area where moss potentially grows, you can easily find it in shaded areas like woods or backyards.
 I’ve been very fortunate, living here in south Florida, to find moss growing in my backyard and along walls.